flufster4/Java-Expression-Parser/doc/variablefunctiondoc.md

 JEP allows for easy use and reuse of expression strings with variables.
 Variables can only be a single character (e.g. 'x' is allowed but 'pi' isn't), and have to be lowercase.
 They can be assigned using a builder like API found on the `Expression` class.
 The methods of interest to do this are `Expression#variable` and `Expression#variableMap`.
 The first function takes two parameters.
-The first parameter is of type `Charecter`, and it is the character to associate a value too.
+The first parameter is of type `Character`, and it is the character to associate a value too.
 The second function is of type `Double`, and it is the value that is to be associated with the character.
 The second function, `Expression#variableMap`, takes a `HashMap<Character, Double>`.
 The key of the HashMap is the variable character, and the value is the variable's value.
 Variables support implied multiplication.
 Here are some examples: